OpenSMP/SMP/README.md

 ## Secure Matrix Multiplication Protocol
 A two-party secure computation protocol for computing matrix multiplication.
+This repo includes the implementation of our paper [More Practical Privacy-Preserving Machine Learning as A Service via Efficient Secure Matrix Multiplication](https://dl.acm.org/citation.cfm?id=3267976).

 * Use HElib as the basic FHE implementation.
     * Install NTL, GMP